They’re a tool that’s open to hiring teams of any shape or size, and in this post we give you everything you need to get started.

 2. Keeping the interview on track

-Choosing the best candidate is a near-impossible task when each candidate is asked a different set of questions and this is made worse when different members of the hiring team are interviewing different candidates.
+Choosing the best candidate is a near-impossible task when each interviewee is asked a different set of questions and this is made worse when different members of the hiring team are interviewing different candidates.

 An interview score sheet is a useful prompt to help interviewers keep the interview on track and helps ensure that any particularly important criteria for the position are covered off.

 When looking at which candidates to shortlist for interview, hiring teams look at the relevant skills and experience they have on their CV to decide who is suitable.

 There are often candidates with similar qualifications interviewing for a position and in this situation hiring managers will often choose candidates based on the ‘good impression’ or similar subjective feeling they got during the interview process.